 Great product managers connect the technical and the commercial worlds to create the most value to customers through unique products.

-There is an extensive list of capabilities necessary to become a world-class product manager, but if we had to refine the full list into a single concept it would be: balanced.
+There is an extensive list of capabilities necessary in the processes of learning how to become a product manager, but if we had to refine the full list into a single concept it would be: balanced.

 When I refer to balance, I mean balance between visionary strategy and actionable development plan; balance between trusting your gut and following data; and balance between hard skills and soft skills.